Skip to content

 JEI is the right move when

-- The student has run a hypothesis-driven natural-science study and has a senior author (teacher, professor, postdoc, senior grad student, or parent if research was done at home).
+• The student has run a hypothesis-driven life-science or experimental physical-science study and has a senior author (teacher, professor, postdoc, senior grad student, or parent if research was done at home).

 JEI is the wrong move when

-- The project is pure computer science, pure mathematics, pure data mining, an invention or algorithm-as-the-subject, a literature review, or a commentary.
-Reframing as "ML used to test a biology hypothesis" is the workaround (see section 4).
+• The project is pure computer science, pure mathematics or statistics, pure data mining, an invention or algorithm-as-the-subject, a literature review, a commentary, or a descriptive/discovery study.

-- The student needs a credential their reader will recognize from a database search.
-JEI is a depth credential, not a discovery credential.
+• The student needs a credential their reader will recognize from a database search.
+JEI works better as evidence of research depth than as a searchable publication credential.

 2. Eligibility and timeline

-Three structural filters decide whether a student can submit.
+Four structural filters decide whether a student can submit under the current JEI scope.
 Use the widget to check.

 Quick eligibility check